ideafamily/Emonar/README.md

 - [ ] User can use this for app-app call
 - [ ] User can use this for app-phone call

+Problem needs to fix:
+- [ ] How to save the data for cells that haven't retrieved data from API
+- [ ] How to deal with the scenario that user record under the min record time span

 Work Assignment:

 - Main-UI : Jintao Zeng